 What is the definition of dysmenorrhea?

 If you translate dysmenorrhea it would be something like “difficult menstruation.”
-Menorrhea is the bleeding part of your period and the “dys” is the hard part.
+Menorrhagia is the bleeding part of your period and the “days” is the hard part.

-What would be included in dysmenorrhea diagnosis?
-And.
-What are the dysmenorrhea causes?
+What would be included in dysmenorrhea diagnosis? and What are the causes of dysmenorrhea?